 I am a first-generation Muslim American women who emigrated from the Fiji Islands.
 As a first- generation college student coming from a low income household I encountered many trials and tribulations on the road to achieve an education.
 I am determined to help others as they walk on their own path to find peace and healing.
 I have several years of experience working in diverse populations navigating through various challenges that impact an individual's quality of life.
 As a multi cultural therapist I strive for cultural competence and recognize the various complexities that establish an individual identity.
-As I encompass the identity of being both a Muslim women and an American I have been faced with many challenges that come across with balancing both identities.
-I have studies Islam for many years and have experience in providing religious counseling to young Muslim women as they struggle with adjusting to American socital expectations.
+As I encompass the identity of being both a Muslim and an American I have been faced with many challenges that come across with balancing both identities.
+I have studied Islam for many years and have experience in providing religious counseling to young Muslim women as they struggle with adjusting to American societal expectations.
 I aim to help support the women in my community on embracing their power and discovering their identities as they navigate on creating a balance between religious obligation and individual values.
 I have worked in behavioral health field as a behavior specialist for 5 years helping parents and families with children with behavioral needs such as Autism and ADHD.
 I believe that it is with patience and humility that strengthen my relationship with my clients and I welcome curiosity and diversity into the room.

 Please feel free to connect with me via email or message me for a free phone consultation.